moodle/devdocs/general/development/process.md

 ## Security issues

-Issues identified as [security issues](/general/development/policies/security) are resolved in a slightly different way, in order to achieve responsible disclosure as described in [[Moodle security procedures]].
+Issues identified as [security issues](/general/development/policies/security) are resolved in a slightly different way, in order to achieve responsible disclosure as described in [Moodle security procedures](https://docs.moodle.org/dev/Moodle_security_procedures).

 - Security issues should be labelled as "Minor" or "Serious" in order control visibility of the issue.
   - An issue reported with a security level of "Could be a security issue" should be evaluated as soon as possible and either set as "Minor" or "Serious" or the security level should be set to "None".
 - Solutions to security issues should not:
   - be made available in public repositories.
-    - If a developer has shared a solution as Git branches via Github, they should be asked to provide the solutions as [[How_to_create_a_patch|stand-alone patches]] attached to the issue and to [[#How to remove a branch from Github|remove the solution from Github]].
+    - If a developer has shared a solution as Git branches via Github, they should be asked to provide the solutions as [stand-alone patches](https://docs.moodle.org/dev/How_to_create_a_patch) attached to the issue and to [remove the solution from Github](https://docs.moodle.org/dev/#How_to_remove_a_branch_from_Github).
   - contain details about the security problem in the commit message.
     - Instead use generic terms like, "improve", "better handling of"
-- The solution will not be integrated until the week before a [minor release](#Stable-maintenance-cycles) following the normal [[Release process|Release process]].
+- The solution will not be integrated until the week before a [minor release](#Stable-maintenance-cycles) following the normal [Release process](https://docs.moodle.org/dev/Release_process).
 In short, the issue will be incorporated into the integration version, rebased, tested and made ready for release as a normal issue would, but not until as late as possible.
 - Details of security issues will be shared with registered admins with the minor release.
 - Details of security issues will not be publicly announced until one week after a minor release to allow admins to update.
 Note that not all the labelled (minor) security issues are always handled following the procedure above.
 It's possible that, after discussion, it's decided a given issue is not a real Moodle security problem (say external disclosures/potential attacks using Moodle as vector, not as target, discussions revealing some private details).
 Those issues will be processed as normal issues, generating the needed user documentation if necessary and will be part of the habitual weekly releases.